 Emigration Canyon Ridgeline Trail is a 8.2 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible year-round.
+The trail is primarily used for hiking, trail running, and road biking and is accessible year-round.

 I usually love a good ridgeline, but somehow this one didn't speak to me.
 The lower section I guess is easy, but once you start to climb up above the marked "start" point of this hike (even though having it be the start point makes no sense) it's moderate, and the trail quickly fades (or at least that was what I found in 2015).
 It does have nice views down both sides, but is a low enough ridge that the views aren't really expansive, and there is no shade.
 I guess I'm just spoiled ;-)